 Here, you will find tools and information for adults with executive function disorder and executive functioning issues that impact day to day tasks in adulthood.
 For adults, executive functioning skills are a part of everything we do.
-They impact the way we pay attention, focus, plan, and prioritize.
+The ability to use these skills with mental dexterity impacts the way we pay attention, focus, plan, and prioritize.
 Here, you’ll find strategies that can impact executive functioning needs so that organization, impulse control, planning, time management, and other executive functioning skills are improved and regulated in daily life tasks.

 Adults with Executive Function Disorder

 Now you might be thinking, “Executive function disorder?!
 I don’t have a disorder!”
 And that is probably the case in most instances for those reading this article.
 However, there are many of us who struggle on a day to day basis with things like getting started on chores or problems (task initiation), staying focused (attention), losing things constantly (organization), getting out of the house on time on a regular basis (task completion), and a variety of other challenges that impact our lives and generally stress us out.
 These are not the components that define a disorder, but they are executive functioning challenges that impact day to day life.
 It’s my hope that this resource offers tools to make the overall wellbeing better, and to offer tools for adults with executive function challenges easier!

 Let’s break down executive functioning skills in adults and take a look at how things like focus, attention, organization impact life skills in adulthood.